 Unless you make it clear to your abuser that you will not tolerate abuse, the abuse will likely continue.

-4. Make a practical plan on how to stop emotional and verbal assaults.
+4. Make a practical plan on how to stop verbal assaults

 Knowing that verbal abuse is wrong and harmful is never enough!

-You must do whatever it takes — no matter how much effort is required — to make sure the verbally abusive person reforms himself or herself and always treats you with kindness and respect.
+You must do whatever it takes—no matter how much effort is required—to ensure the verbally abusive person reforms himself or herself and always treats you with kindness and respect.

 Taking decisive action to stop abuse is your responsibility and your opportunity to be free and live a better life.